Church to Camp

 • Physician / Medical Doctor

-We demand a lot of our Cabin Team, and providing them with the necessary support is vital to us.
-As a Camp A-U-G, you will be available 24/7 to assist with homesick campers, children requiring extra care, and children requiring behavior support.
+We expect a lot of our Cabin Team, and providing them with the necessary support is vital to us.
+As a Camp A-U-G, you will be available 24/7 to assist our team with homesick campers, children requiring extra care, and children requiring behavior support.
 You will be expected to carry a radio at all times, and to make meaningful connections with campers, especially those who do have trouble fitting in to camp's rhythm.